 Since 2018, Riva's coaches and advisors have helped more than 5,000 people earn what's fair.
 Drawing on some of the world's top negotiation minds, our team brings decades of real-world deal experience, world-class negotiation expertise, and proven methodologies to maximize your payday.

-Check out some of our awesome coaches, trainers and advisors below – and reach out to firstname.lastname@example.org to learn more about opportunities to join the team!
+Check out some of our awesome coaches, trainers and advisors below – and check out careers to learn more about opportunities to join the team!

 Ben took the reins as Riva's CEO in October 2021, after joining in August as COO.
 Outside of Riva, he spends his time publishing & lecturing at Harvard Business School on negotiation strategy.
 His work has appeared in HBR and the Negotiation Journal, and he has taught exec ed courses at HBS, presented at Harvard Law School/MIT conferences, and led keynote sessions on dealmaking for the U.S. Congress.

 David Lax is widely considered one of the world’s foremost advisors in complex or high stakes negotiations.
 After leaving the HBS faculty, he co-founded Lax Sebenius LLC, a consulting firm specializing in ultra high-stakes deals at the highest levels of business and government.
 Along with James Sebenius, he is the co-author of dozens of books and articles now taught at business schools globally.